uclcg/uclcg/README.md

 To get started, please familiarize yourself with the [WebGL spec](https://www.khronos.org/registry/webgl/specs/latest/1.0/) and the OpenGL ES Shading Language [GLSL](https://www.khronos.org/files/opengles_shading_language.pdf).
 We have prepared three simple demo scripts to help you get started.
-You can look at and play with the code to get a feel for the system and for graphics programming.
+You can look at and play with the code to get a feel for the system and for graphics programming [here](https://uclcg.github.io/uclcg/public/html/index.html).
-[here](https://uclcg.github.io/uclcg/public/html/index.html).

 ## How To Use